(By Leanne Ridgeway, Owner / Editor, RiffRelevant.com)

 Mos Generator‘s ‘Shadowlands‘ album released last month through France’s Listenable Records.
-Back in Fall 2017, I was given a sneak peek at the cover art and was rendered breathless by it.
-Immediately guessing the art was by Nightjar of Adam Burke with that digital peek, the waiting had begun.
+Back in Fall 2017, after a sneak peek at the cover art and immediately guessing the art was by Nightjar of Adam Burke, the waiting had begun.
 Months of waiting in fact, for both that painting to be seen and for ‘Shadowlands‘ to be heard.

-Sometime in March, I received a promo copy of the finished Shadowlands album and had my first few listens.
-In the Spring, Mos Generator went on their ‘Road Rats Tour’ with Fu Manchu [See photos here] and performed live in NYC on May 12th.
+Sometime in March, promo copies were sent out of the finished Shadowlands album and we had our first listens.
+In the Spring, Mos Generator went on their ‘Road Rats Tour’ with Fu Manchu [photos here] and performed live in NYC on May 12th.
 It was a phenomenal set to behold.
-I may be *slightly* biased as they are a favored band to me, but whether you have yet to see them live or have seen them 50 times, it’s an experience not to miss.
+I may be *slightly* biased as they are a favored band, but whether you have yet to see them live or have seen them many times, it’s an experience not to miss.

 They’ve confirmed a whole slew of U.S. tour dates for the next few months, with a main stage appearance at HELLFEST, as well as other fests in the U.S. including a headline slot at DESCENDANTS OF CROM.
 A full list of new dates is at the bottom (updated as of today), with more dates to come.